CyprusCodes/cmnd-docs/docs/Embed Widget/configuration.md

 });
 ```

     -   **custom_launcher_selector**: This configuration places your embed widget inside a custom div with the `ID` attribute of your choice.
 It is optional to use this configuration.
-It's value is a `string`
+Its value is a `string`

 **Below is an example**